MicrosoftDocs/msteams-docs/msteams-platform/tutorials/get-started-nodejs-app-studio.md

 ## Configure the app tab

-Once you install the app into a team, you will need to configure it to show content.
+After you install the app into a team, you will need to configure it to show content.
 Go to a channel in the team and click on the **'+'** button to add a new tab.
 You can then choose `Hello World` from the **Add a tab** list.
 You will then be presented with a configuration dialog.
 This dialog will let you choose which tab to display in this channel.
-Once you select the tab and click on `Save` you can see the `Hello World` tab loaded with the tab you chose:
+After you select the tab and click **Save** you can see the `Hello World` tab loaded with the tab you chose:

 <img width="430px" alt="Screenshot of configure" src="~/assets/images/samples-hello-world-tab-configure.png"/>